JS2498/CS420-414-Reinforcement-Learning/README.md

 # Reinforcement Learning
-* Contains solution to assignment problems of the course "Reinforcement Learning" offered at IIT Dharwad.
+* Contains solution to assignment problems of the course "CS404 : Reinforcement Learning" offered by Dr. Prabuchandran K J at IIT Dharwad.